DivyaKarade/OmicLearn/docs/METHODS-|-1.-Preprocessing.md

 > X_scaled = X_std * (max - min) + min

-Note that similar to the MinMaxScaler StandardScaler is very susceptible to outliers as they would define the minimum / maximum.
+Note that, similar to the MinMaxScaler StandardScaler is very susceptible to outliers as they would define the minimum / maximum.

 ### [1.
 1. 3.
 RobustScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.RobustScaler.html)
 To achieve a more robust scaling, we can employ the `RobustScaler`.
 Here, the data is scaled on percentiles and hence not easily influenced by some outliers.
-More precisely, the median, and the `IQR (Interquartile Range) = Q3 (75th Quantile) - Q1 (25th Quantile) ` are used.
+More precisely, the median and the `IQR (Interquartile Range) = Q3 (75th Quantile) - Q1 (25th Quantile) ` are used.

 ### [1.
 1. 4.
 PowerTransformer](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.PowerTransformer.html)

 `PowerTransformer`, can apply a power transformation for each feature in the dataset to make it more Gaussian-like and is useful when dealing with skewed datasets.
 Here, two options are available: `Yeo-Johnson`, which can work with negative data, and `Box-Cox`, that is limited to positive data.

 ### [1.
 1. 5.
 QuantileTransformer](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.QuantileTransformer.html)
-`QuantileTransformer` provided by `scikit-learn` uses quantile information for transforming each feature independently with a non-linear transformation in which the function of the probability density for each feature is mapped to a uniform dist or in other words, mapped to a range of `[0,1]`.
-It means that inliers from outliers.
-Here, two options are available: `Gaussian output`, which scales to a Gaussian distribution, and `Uniform output`, which scales to a uniform output.
+`QuantileTransformer` provided by `scikit-learn` uses quantile information to transform features to follow a gaussian distribution (Option 'Gaussian output` or a uniform output (Option 'Uniform output`).

 ### 1. 1.
 6. Additional Notes